+- Present as much data as possible at the level of the unit of analysis, graphically if possible.
 Emphasize the magnitude of findings over test statistics, ideally using size of effect and associated confidence intervals for each outcome.

 The main and secondary results of the study must be briefly presented and compared with similar findings in the literature.
 Providing intensive background information should be avoided.
 Consider only those published articles directly relevant to interpreting your results and placing them in context.
 Do not stress statistical significance over clinical importance.
 Avoid extrapolation to populations or conditions that you have not explicitly studied in your investigation.
 Avoid claims about cost or economic benefit unless a formal cost-effectiveness analysis was presented in the Methods and Results sections.
 Do not suggest "more research is needed" without stating what the specific next step is.
 Optionally, you may include a paragraph "In retrospect, . . ." to candidly discuss what you would do differently if given the opportunity to repeat the study, so others can learn from your experience.

 The limitations of the study should be mentioned in a separate paragraph subtitled as the "Limitations" in the end of the discussion.
 Explicitly discuss the limitations of your study, including threats to the internal and external validity of your results.
 When possible, examine the magnitude and direction of each bias and how it might affect the interpretation of results.